Resolvents of Bochner Laplacians in the semiclassical limit: Introduction

 \subsubsection{Outline of the paper}

 In Section \ref{sec:twist-pseud-oper}, we introduce notations and basic analytical tools to address the large $k$ limit of the space of sections of the $k$-th power of $L$, including the theory of semiclassical twisted pseudodifferential operators with their Sobolev spaces.
-The study of Heisenberg pseudodifferential operators starts in Section \ref{sec:heis-semicl-oper}, from their Schwartz kernel asymptotic to their mapping properties.
-In Section \ref{sec:isotropic-algebra}, we introduce the symbol product, which is then used in Section \ref{sec:heis-diff-oper} for the composition of differential operators with pseudodifferential operators.
+The study of Heisenberg pseudodifferential operators starts in Section \ref{sec:heis-semicl-oper} {\cc with the global intrinsic definition of their Schwartz kernels.
+We then consider local expression of these kernels in Section \ref{sec:local-expressions} and establish mapping properties in Section \ref{sec:mapping-properties}.} In Section \ref{sec:isotropic-algebra}, we introduce the symbol product, which is then used in Section \ref{sec:heis-diff-oper} for the composition of differential operators with pseudodifferential operators.
 This is applied to resolvents and spectral projections in Section \ref{sec:resolvent}.
 In Section \ref{sec:auxiliary-bundles}, we explain how we can add auxiliary bundles to the theory, which provides some important examples.